Skip to Main Content

 Specialized crew roles and transportation challenges

-Water filming requires specialized crew roles and presents unique logistical challenges that standard productions don't face.
+Water filming needs specialized crew roles and presents unique logistical challenges that standard shoots don't face.

 • Marine-certified camera and lighting crews